pw.io.airbyte

 )

-Please note that deployment of the code running with the "local" execution type may be challenging because the connector uses Docker under the hood.
+While it’s not the case with Github connector, which is implemented in Python, it’s worth noticing that deployment of the code running with the "local" execution type may be challenging because some connectors use Docker under the hood.
 That may lead to a situation where you use Docker to deploy the code which, in turn, uses Docker image to run Airbyte’s data extraction routines.
 This problem is widely known as DinD.

 To avoid DinD you may use the "remote" type of execution.
 If chosen, it runs the Airbyte’s data extraction part on the Google Cloud, which also saves CPU and memory at your development machine or server.
 To enable the "remote" execution type you would need to specify the corresponding execution type and to provide a path to the service account credentials data file.
 Consider that the credentials are located in the file ./credentials.json.
 Then, running the second example with the "remote" type of execution looks as follows: